An Economic Analysis of Conflict of Interest Regulation (with Geoffrey P. Miller), 82 Iowa Law Review 965 (1997)

 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "An Economic Analysis of Conflict of Interest Regulation" (1997).
 Faculty Scholarship Series.
-Paper 1452.
+1452.